End of Life Doula UK

 We have a Duty of Care to those we are supporting.
 This means that if at any point you believe that an individual is at an immediate risk of harming themselves or others, or has already taken steps to do so, you must contact emergency services immediately.

-- embrace and demonstrate our ethos of person centredness.
+- embrace and demonstrate the End of Life Doula UK ethos of person centredness.

-- participate in our Community of Practice being willing to share know how, skills and mentor others.
+- participate in the End of Life Doula Community of Practice, being willing to share knowledge and skills and mentor others.